Capital Assets - What Are They?

 Should you have questions or concerns, please contact Steve Franks in the Business Office at 972.600.5475 or via email.

-This form is to be submitted as back-up documentation when Requisitions are entered and converted to Purchase Orders and either scanned into TCM or emailed to Steve Franks.
+This form is to be submitted as back-up documentation when Requisitions are entered and converted to Purchase Orders and either scanned into TCM or emailed to Nicole Powell.